 Understandably, someone would want to have the shortest ramp to maintain as much access to their property as possible, but this is a crucial safety element that is missing from almost every homemade ramp we see.

 One of the most common homemade ramps we see involves putting a board or piece of wood down without any side rails at all.
 While this might be an acceptable “hack” to moving furniture, it is not acceptable for people with mobility devices or their caregivers.
 Handrails provide support and balance assistance and should not be skipped.

 ADA guidelines require handrails for elevations above 6 inches.
 Again, while ADA guidelines do not govern residential properties, a ramp that goes over a few stairs should have handrails for safety.
 Just like you wouldn't trust a long stairwell without handrails, the same goes for your ramp.

 If the ramp is too narrow, then it will be difficult to use without injuring one’s hands or scraping the wheels against tight turns.

 ADA guidelines require a clearance between handrails of at least 36” like all of the ramps we offer.
 The overall width of most manual wheelchairs is around 25”.
 Add in hands on each side of the chair, and anything less than 36” starts to look very narrow, for even the most skilled users.

 There is a lot of cringing in our office when we see plywood as the surface of a ramp.
 In addition to providing minimal structural support, sheets of plywood can also become very slick, especially in precipitation.
-It’s not uncommon to see rugs, mats, grip tapes, and other measures piled on to provide some traction on these ramps.
+It’s not uncommon to see grip tape and other measures piled on to provide some traction on these ramps.